 6. A person may, on payment of the prescribed fee, become a member in one of the following categories:

-(a) Regular member: – a person who has paid the membership fee, and such regular member shall be entitled to vote.
+(a) Regular member: -a person who has paid the membership fee, and such regular member shall be entitled to vote.
+Individuals 12 years of age and older shall be entitled to vote.

 (b) Organizational member: – any corporation or business may be represented by a person authorized on behalf of the corporation who shall be entitled to vote